menu

 In New Buffalo, however, the average commute to work is quite long.
 On average, people spend 37.50 minutes each day getting to work, which is significantly higher than the national average.

-The education level of New Buffalo ranks among the highest in the nation.
-Of the 25-and-older adult population in New Buffalo, 40.48% have at least a bachelor's degree.
-The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.
+New Buffalo is one of the most well-educated cities in the nation.
+40.48% of adults in New Buffalo have at least a bachelor's degree.
+Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.

 The per capita income in New Buffalo in 2022 was $38,760, which is upper middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $155,040 for a family of four.
 However, New Buffalo contains both very wealthy and poor people as well.